unfoldedcircle/core-api/core-api/README.md

     - User management and authentication handling.
 - The UCR WS Core-API adds:
     - Event subscription with asynchronous notifications.

+The Core-APIs may also be used by other external systems and integration drivers, if specific configuration or interaction features are required, which are not present in the [UCR Integration-API](../integration-api).

 The API specifications are defined with [OpenAPI](https://swagger.io/specification/) & [AsyncAPI](https://www.asyncapi.com/)
 in YAML format.